derivia/study-notes/notes/WEB.md

 #### Rollup

-Learn how you can use Rollup to bundle your code.

 * [ ] [Rollup - Introduction](https://rollupjs.org/guide/en/)
 * [ ] [How to Bundle JavaScript With Rollup](https://lengstorf.com/learn-rollup-js/)

 #### Webpack

-Learn how you can use Webpack to bundle your code.

 * [ ] [Webpack - Getting Started](https://webpack.js.org/guides/getting-started/)
 * [ ] [Webpack: A Gentle Introduction to the Module Bundler](https://auth0.com/blog/webpack-a-gentle-introduction/)

 #### Parcel

-Learn how you can use Parcel to bundle your code.

 * [ ] [Parcel - Getting Started](https://parceljs.org/getting_started.html)
 * [ ] [Parcel, a simpler webpack](https://flaviocopes.com/parcel/)

 #### Snowpack

-Learn how Snowpack can replace the traditional app bundler during development.

 * [ ] [Snowpack](https://www.snowpack.dev/)
 * [ ] [Snowpack - Quickstart](https://www.snowpack.dev/#quickstart)